joemasilotti/masilotti.com/_posts/turbo-ios/2021-02-18-the-turbo-framework.md

 Like Rails, Turbo was extracted from existing code at Basecamp.
 The team has been publicly using some form of Turbolinks since 2014.
 [Basecamp’s mobile app](https://apps.apple.com/us/app/basecamp-3/id1015603248) and their new email service, [Hey](https://apps.apple.com/us/app/hey-email/id1506603805), are both powered by Turbo.

-> Wait, what’s the difference between Turbo and Turbolinks?
-In the context of *hybrid apps*, not much.
-Version 7 of Turbolinks was renamed to Turbo when Basecamp consolidated a few products into [Hotwire](https://hotwire.dev).
-On the web, [lots of new features were added](https://turbo.hotwire.dev).
+{% include note.html body='Wait, what’s the difference between Turbo and Turbolinks?
+In the context of <i>hybrid apps</i>, not much.
+Version 7 of Turbolinks was renamed to Turbo when Basecamp consolidated a few products into <a href="https://hotwire.dev">Hotwire</a>.
+On the web, <a href="https://turbo.hotwire.dev">lots of new features were added</a>.' %}

 Outside of official Basecamp apps, there are a number of independent hybrid apps powered by Turbo.
 I built [BeerMenus](https://apps.apple.com/us/app/beermenus-find-great-beer/id917882057)’s iOS app in 2014 and officially jumped on the hybrid bandwagon.
 I also actively maintain [Zaarly's iOS app](https://apps.apple.com/us/app/zaarly/id964717947) after building their first version in 2016.